rlucente-se-jboss/ocp-on-nuc/linksys-openwrt-config.md

             option 'key' 'UPSTREAM-WIFI-PASSWORD'

-Obviously, the `macaddr` should match the MAC address for your router's WiFi device and the `ssid` and `key` should match the upstream WiFi network.
+Obviously, the `macaddr` should match the MAC address for your router's WiFi device and the `ssid`, `encryption`, and `key` should match what's required to connect to the upstream WiFi access point.

 Finally, type the following to enable the WiFi masquerading.